open-austin/eviction-hearing-parser/README.md

 # eviction-hearing-parser

-Parse registers of actions for Travis County court hearings and calendar data, with a focus on eviction hearings.
+Parse registers of actions for Travis County court hearings and calendar data.

 [![open-austin](https://circleci.com/gh/open-austin/eviction-hearing-parser.svg?style=svg)](https://app.circleci.com/pipelines/github/open-austin/eviction-hearing-parser)
 [![Coverage Status](https://coveralls.io/repos/github/open-austin/eviction-hearing-parser/badge.svg?branch=master)](https://coveralls.io/github/open-austin/eviction-hearing-parser?branch=master)

 The data is scraped from Travis County's official [judicial records](https://odysseypa.traviscountytx.gov/JPPublicAccess/default.aspx), and is being used to create this [dashboard](https://trla.maps.arcgis.com/apps/opsdashboard/index.html#/8f5beb8367f44d30aa2ed6eeb2b3b3e4).

 For instructions on using the scraper, just keep reading.
-For instructions on contrubuting to this project, see [instructions for developers](#instructions-for-contributing-developers).
+For instructions on contrubuting to this project, see the [instructions for developers](#instructions-for-contributing-developers).
+If you have any questions or experience any problems using this, contact.... who's email should I put?

 ### Command Line Tools Instructions

 First, some setup:

-1) Clone this GitHub repo to your local computer.
+1) Clone this GitHub repository to your local computer.

-1) Download [Chromedriver](https://chromedriver.chromium.org/downloads) and put it in the root directory of this project.
+2) Download [Chromedriver](https://chromedriver.chromium.org/downloads) and put it in the root directory of this project.

-2) Get a local database [set up](#database-set-up-instructions).
+3) [Set up](#database-set-up-instructions) a local PostgreSQL database.

-3) Install Python3 (3.8 suggested) if you don't already have it.
+4) Install Python3 (3.8 suggested) if you don't already have it.
 Windows instructions [here](#windows-instructions-for-python-beginners), mac [here](https://docs.python-guide.org/starting/install3/osx/).

-4) Navigate to your `eviction-hearing-parser` direcotry in the command line.
+5) Navigate to your `eviction-hearing-parser` directory in the command line.

-5) Create and a virtual environment using the command:
+6) Create a virtual environment using the command:
 `python3 -m venv venv`
-If you'd rather not use a virtual environment, that should work too, and you can skip this step and the next one as well.
+If you'd rather not use a virtual environment, that should work too, and you can skip steps 6 and 7.

-6) Activate the virtual environment with the command:
+7) Activate the virtual environment with the command:
 `source venv/bin/activate`

-7) Install the required libraries with:
+8) Install the required libraries with:
 `pip install -r requirements.txt`

+One more note - web scraping can be finnicky, and we've tried to anticipate and handle any errors that may occur, but you may experience errors sometimes.
+When you do, just re-run the same command a few times, or try re-running it without the `--showbrowser` option, and it should work eventually.
+If not, or if the errors are frequent, let us know!

 Now for the fun part!
 We have 5 command line tools:

-#### Parse Hearings
+#### 1) Parse Hearings
 To use this command line utility, feed in a "CSV" file containing a series of case ID numbers on separate lines.
 The scraper will fetch the register of actions for each case from the database [published by Travis County](https://odysseypa.traviscountytx.gov/JPPublicAccess/default.aspx).
 Then it extracts information about the last scheduled hearing in the register (regardless of whether the hearing is in the past or future).
 It will output a JSON file collecting this information for each of the case IDs.
+Step-by-step instructions:

-Create a CSV file with a list of case IDs that you want to query (check out `test_input.csv` in this repo for an example of how this file should look).
+1) Create a CSV file with a list of case IDs that you want to query (check out `test_input.csv` in this repo for an example of how this file should look).

-Then, in the project directory and with your virtual environment activated, execute the command line utility with a command in this format:
+1) In the project directory and with your virtual environment activated, execute the command line utility with a command in this format:

 `python parse_hearings.py [your input CSV file] [name of new output file]`